BayesWatch/tf-variational-dropout/README.md

 ==========

-This only implement two types of layers at the moment, fully connected and 2D convolutional with "same" padding.
+This only implement two types of layers at the moment, fully connected and 2D convolutional.
 Example usage is in `mnist.py`.
 We are following the [tensorflow docs on variable reuse][docs], so individual layers must have their own `variable_scope`.
-So, from the `mnist.py`
+So, from the `mnist.py` script:
-script:

 ```
 import variational_dropout as vd